Step 5: What happens after an investigation

 When there is enough information and the investigation is finished, the employer should have a written report.
 The employer should share this report with the employee.

-For more guidance on writing investigation reports, you can download and use:
+For more help writing investigation reports, you can download and use:

 If the employer had a person carrying out the investigation for them, that person can give recommendations for next steps, if this was agreed in the investigation plan.